Initiative for Sustainable Agricultural Supply Chains (INA)

 The goals of the initiative

-The Sustainable Agricultural Supply Chain Initiative (INA) is an association of players from within the private sector, civil society, and politics..
+The Initiative for Sustainable Agricultural Supply Chains (INA) is an association of players from within the private sector, civil society, and politics.

 „Those who sow food shall reap a better world.“